Eoinocal/Halite/Readme.txt

   + Compatible with UAC.
   + Shutdown scheduler.

-Requirements: Windows 2000, XP, Server 2003, Vista, Server 2008 or Win7.
+Requirements: Windows 2000, XP, Server 2003, Vista, Server 2008 or Win7*

+* I run Win 7 myself but still support is not 100%.
+Notably ipfilter cause the UI to appear to freeze briefly after just starting Halite.
+Also the shutdown scheduler can't actually switch off the PC unless started with Admin privileges which isn't necessarily recommended unless the feature is really needed.

 Important note for people upgrading!

 When installing through the MSI file download, Halite will make a registry entry pointing it to use the local Application Data directory for all configuration files.
-User should manually copy any existing files from an older Halite version to that directory.
+Users should manually copy any existing files from an older Halite version to that directory.
 The recommended files and folder to copy are: